 This map shows militant organizations that operated in Somalia beginning in the 1980s through the present day.

 The map of Pakistani militants includes those organizations designated by the United Nations Security Council Committee charged with maintaining the “Al-Qaida Sanctions List of Entities and other groups and undertakings associated with Al-Qaida,” pursuant to resolutions 1267 (1999) and 1989 (2011).
 The list was last updated June 6, 2012.

 See the maps

 Read the profiles

 Learn about the project

-The project is developing a series of interactive diagrams that “map” relationships among groups and show how those relationships change over time.
+The project develops a series of interactive diagrams that “map” relationships among groups and show how those relationships change over time.
 The user can change map settings to display different features (e.g., leadership changes), adjust the time scale, and trace individual groups.
-At present, maps of conflicts in Iraq, Italy, and Pakistan are available for public view, but work is in progress on Germany, Colombia, Somalia, Algeria, Israel-Palestine, Turkey, and the Philippines.
-The Iraq map shows both groups internal to Iraq and regional or global groups with activities in Iraq (the map can be adjusted to show “domestic” and “external” interactions).
+At present, the project includes maps of conflicts in Syria, Iraq, Italy, North Caucasus, Philippines, Somalia, and Pakistan.
+In addition, a Global Islamic State map and Global Al Qaeda map chart the international ties of the associated militant networks.

 The maps contain links to group profiles.
 The profiles include information on group size, formation, ideology, activity, leaders, ties to other groups, resources, community relationships, and more.
 Each profile follows a standard format and provides citations to sources for all references.
 In some cases information is minimal and not all fields can be filled.